 - Lifetime Platinum status requires 600 elite nights plus 10 years of Platinum status or higher

-Do elite nights earned through Marriott credit cards count towards the lifetime status night requirement?
+Do elite nights earned through Marriott credit cards count toward the lifetime status night requirement?
 The answer is yes, they absolutely do.

 What about Marriott credit cards offering status for spending?

-For some people that might be worth it, though there is one important distinction to understand about having status through being a cardmember rather than through earning elite status.
+However, there is one important distinction to understand about having status through being a cardmember rather than through earning elite status.
 When you earn status just by virtue of having a credit card, you’re not actually getting the corresponding elite nights.

 To explain this in the form of an example:

-- Say you spend $75,000 on the Bonvoy Brilliant Card and then earn Platinum status
+- Say you have the Bonvoy Brilliant Card, and as a benefit you receive Platinum status

 - You’ll have Platinum status, but won’t get the corresponding 50 elite nights; you will, however, receive 25 elite nights, since that’s an additional perk of having the card

 - If you want to then go for Bonvoy Titanium status (which requires 75 elite nights), you’re not any closer to earning it, since you’re not getting the 50 elite nights usually associated with Platinum status